home-assistant/home-assistant.io/source/_integrations/wilight.markdown

 ## Cover

-This `WiLight` cover platform allow to you control WiLight cover (shade) devices.
+This `WiLight` cover platform allow to you control WiLight cover devices.

 ## Fan